Illinois Compiled Statutes

 age shall be kept separate from confined adults.

 (8) Nothing in this Act prohibits or limits the prosecution of any

-minor for an offense committed on or after his or her 18th birthday even though
+minor for an offense committed on or after the minor's 18th birthday even though the minor

 (9) If an original petition for adjudication of wardship alleges the

 commission by a minor 13 years of age or